 - 94. I do not know of anyone who ever worked at the school that had a conviction for the abuse of a child. - 95.
-I did hear that PT had been convicted but that was a long time ago.
+I did hear that the prime had been convicted but that was a long time ago.
 The police actually came to our house and asked me if I knew anything about him.
 That was long after I had retired.
 I didn't know anything about it at all.
 I've seen his name mentioned subsequently.
-I did not know PT had been convicted but that was a long time ago.
-The police - 96.
-As far as I'm aware there was no response from Edinburgh Academy in relation to the conviction of PT for abuse at school.
+I did not know Prime.
+He was senior school staff. - 96.
+As far as I'm aware there was no response from Edinburgh Academy in relation to the conviction of IPT for abuse at the school.
 I didn't hear his name mentioned at all and I haven't received any information about that from Edinburgh Academy. - 97.
 In relation to Loretto being exposed for abuse in 2001, that was after I had retired as well.
 I didn't receive any communications from Edinburgh Academy about that.